MomsDeveloper/eda/README.md

 # eda
-Just a little practice in creating EDA
+Just a little practice in generated data preprocessing and visualization